Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 \subsection{Shifted spectrum approach}

-In the preceding subsection, the possibly unbounded $k$-vectors $y^k$ in the tangent space are captured by $z^k$, which is bounded because it is the projection of $y^k$ onto the unit sphere.
-In the alternative approach of the present subsection, we capture the dynamics of $y^k$ by letting
+In the preceding subsection, the possibly unbounded $k$-vectors $y^k$ are replaced by their projections $z^k$ onto the unit sphere, which are necessarily bounded.
+In the alternative approach of the present subsection, we replace the dynamics of $y^k$ by

-where the initial condition $w^k_0$ can be any $k$-vector.
+for any nonzero constant $c$, so the initial condition $w_0^k=c y_0^k$ can be any nonzero point in $\mathbb{R}^{\bn{n}{k}}$.
 This $w^k(t)$ is bounded forward in time for sufficiently large $B$.
-The ODE for $w^k$ is the same as the ODE~\cref{eq:yk ode} for $y^k$, except the spectrum of the Jacobian is shifted by $B$.
-Together with the ODE~\cref{eq:dynsys} for $x(t)$ this gives the system
+The ODE for $w^k$ is the same as the ODE~\cref{eq:yk ode} for $y^k$, except the spectrum of the Jacobian is shifted by $-B$.
+Together with the ODE~\cref{eq:dynsys} for $x$ this gives the augmented system

 where